-Be respectful with everybody including from colleagues to the nurses and the janitors because every one of them plays a crucial role in the hospital.
+Be respectful with everybody, from colleagues to the nurses to the janitors, because every one of them plays a crucial role in the hospital.

 Always acknowledge your mistakes with patients.
 Don’t be dishonest with your team or your patients.

-Some states have “I'm sorry” laws wherein a patient can't sue you and use your apology as testimony in the court.
-But you can't hide mistakes from patients.
+Some states have “I’m sorry” laws wherein a patient can’t sue you and use your apology as testimony in court.
+But in any case, you can’t hide your mistakes from patients.

 You have to take care of yourself before you can take care of other people.

-There is such a high rate of burnout to people who are in the profession of putting other people first over themselves.
+There is such a high rate of burnout in medicine because so many physicians put other people first over themselves.
 You have to be of sound mind and health to be able to take care of another person.

 Don’t go searching for zebras.
 Always think about what is the most common and likely diagnosis.

-Thinking out of the box is good but don't get so off-target that you're missing the whole point.
+Thinking outside of the box is good, but don’t get so off-target that you’re missing the whole point.

 Don’t order a test just because you can bill for it.

 Go talk to somebody.
 Seek help.
-Resorting to drugs or alcohol will only get you in big trouble with the risk of losing everything you've worked so hard to do for so long.
+Resorting to drugs or alcohol will only add to your problems, and you could risk losing everything you’ve worked so hard for.

 Go with your gut.

 When someone doesn’t look good or something is not going well, speak up.
 Get help.
 Trust your instincts.
-Use your gut not in the sense of diagnosing the patient, but to notice that the patient just doesn't look right and use that to dig a little bit deeper.
+Don’t use your gut for diagnosing the patient, but notice that the patient just doesn’t look right, and use that cue to dig deeper.
 Learn to master your sixth sense.